Kongrith/Kongrith/README.md

 👯 Get married with `Miss.
 Apiwattanaree Sangkum`.

-⚡ Working currently as Project Manager at Plasmax.
+⚡ Working currently as AI Solution at Winnergy Medical Public Company Limited.

 🖥️ Self-taught in AI technology relating to deep learning, reinforcement learning in the Energy Industry.